Digital exams pilot

 I have further questions.
 How do I find out more?

-We’ll be providing further information for students in courses selected for the pilot before the start of Trimester 1 2019.
-All students who are enrolled in one of these courses will be communicated to directly by email.
-We also plan to host familiarisation sessions during the trimester, where students will have the opportunity to have their questions answered.
+All students who are enrolled in one of these courses will be communicated to directly in class and by email, and information will be posted on Blackboard.
+We will invite you to demos during the trimester where you will have the opportunity to 'get digital-exam ready', trial the exam software, and have your questions answered.

-You can also email the project team at email@example.com, or talk to your student representatives from the Law and Commerce students’ associations, who we’ll be working with throughout the pilot.
+You can also email the project team at email@example.com, or talk to your student representatives from the Law and Commerce students’ associations, who we have been working with throughout the pilot.